 Questions can be directed to GrantsFrance@state.gov.

 Note: we do not provide any pre-consultation for application related questions that are addressed in the Notice of Funding opportunity.
-Once an application has been submitted, U.S. Embassy Paris staff may not discuss this competition with applicants until the entire proposal review process is completed.
+Once an application has been submitted, the U.S. Embassy Paris staff may not discuss this competition with applicants until the entire proposal review process is completed.